mertcangokgoz/MertcanGokgoz/README.md

 <img src="https://img.shields.io/twitter/follow/mertcangokgoz?style=social" />
 </a></p>

-I'm a Product Manager [@prismacsi](https://github.com/PrismaCSI) working on 💖[Brandefense](https://brandefense.com/) and trying my best to add some fun to places where your face might show up.
+I'm a worker [@prismacsi](https://github.com/PrismaCSI) working on 💖[Brandefense](https://brandefense.com/) and trying my best to add some fun to places where your face might show up.
 Previously worked on the DevOps/NetOps team to help automate processes and increase productivity

 ![trophy](https://github-profile-trophy.vercel.app/?username=mertcangokgoz)
 ![Mertcan's github stats](https://github-readme-stats.vercel.app/api?username=mertcangokgoz&show_icons=true&theme=dark)

 ## How do i work

-My primary source of motivation is money 💵(because I live in Turkey and life is hard📈)
+My primary source of motivation is money 💵(because I live in Turkey📈)

 ## Languages, Tools and Other